 All of the core formulas come from one relationship:

-That formula is the foundation.
 If you know the part and the whole, you can calculate the percentage.
 If you know the percentage and the whole, you can calculate the part.
 If you know the part and the percentage, you can calculate the whole.
-Most other formulas on the page are just rearrangements of this one relationship.
+Most other formulas on this page are rearrangements of this relationship.

 | Problem type | Formula | What it means |